Paderborn (electoral district): Members

-The constituency has been held continuously by the Christian Democratic Union (CDU) since its creation.
+Due to Paderborn being strongly Catholic, the constituency is considered a safe seat for Christian Democratic Union (CDU) and has been held continuously by them since its creation.
 It was first represented by Maria Niggemeyer from 1949 to 1957, followed by Rainer Barzel until 1980.
 Heinrich Pohlmeier then served three terms.
 Friedhelm Ost was representative from 1990 to 2002, when he was succeeded by Gerhard Wächter, who served until 2009.
-Carsten Linnemann was elected in 2009, and re-elected in 2013, 2017, and 2021.
+Carsten Linnemann was elected in 2009, and re-elected in 2013, 2017, 2021, and 2025.